Amazon to begin locking out some laid-off employees on Wednesday

 Amazon told laid-off employees from the division that works on the Alexa virtual assistant to collect their belongings, pack up company-issued laptops and prototypes, and download Amazon’s email and messaging service on their personal devices by 5 p.m.
 Wednesday, according to an email viewed by The Seattle Times.

-Amazon began notifying employees they had lost their jobs last Tuesday, the first round in a string of layoffs that Amazon expects will last into 2023 and impact around 10,000 jobs.
+Amazon began notifying employees they had lost their jobs last Tuesday, the first round in a string of layoffs that Amazon expects will last into 2023 and affect around 10,000 jobs.
 That number is fluid, as team leaders continue to make decisions, CEO Andy Jassy told employees last week.

 It’s still not clear how Amazon’s job cuts will impact its Puget Sound headquarters but the losses are part of a wave of layoffs sweeping the tech industry and the state.
 Washington’s information sector shed 5,900 jobs in October, according to a report from the Employment Security Department.
 With the most recent layoff announcements, it’s set to lose up to 18,000 tech or tech-related jobs over barely two months.